Counselor Education Application InformationRequest More Information »

-- Request official sealed transcripts from the institution where the applicant received his/her baccalaureate degree (must be from a regionally accredited institution), plus any official transripts that show graduate work other than Continuing Studies courses.
-Transcripts should be sent to:
+- Request an official sealed transcript from the institution where the applicant received his/her baccalaureate degree (must be from a regionally accredited institution), plus any official transcripts that show graduate work other than Continuing Studies courses.
+Transcripts may be sent through a secure electronic delivery system or may be sent to:

 Northwest Nazarene University

 Graduate Admissions Department

 Nampa, ID 83686

 Deadline to receive completed application packets is Feb.
 15 for the fall start.

 After all application materials are received, qualified applicants will be contacted to set up an interview for the program.
 No interview will be set up until all application materials have been received.
 You should receive information about interviews withing five working days after the application materials deadline (February 15 or September 15).

 The interview is designed to assist the faculty in determining the fit between the applicant and the program/profession.
 Based upon available research and literature in counseling, the program seeks to admit students who best reflect key characteristics of effective counselors in the field.